 A year goes by.
 The brother has married.
 Papa is dead, and Mama is in a deep depression.
 Daughter is picking flowers and dropping them “into the muddy water off the Tallahatchie Bridge.”

-Is there an unpublished Faulkner novel that Bobby Gentry adapted this from?
+Is there an unpublished Faulkner novel that Bobbie Gentry adapted this from?

 Neil Young’s After the Gold Rush